Archibald Eden: First World War

 In 1914 Eden was part of the British Expeditionary Force along with the 2nd Battalion of the Oxford and Buckinghamshire Light Infantry as part of C Company and on 20 October 1914 is listed as the senior officer present, heading up the four companies.
 The diary for the period covering the First Battle of Ypres records an attack towards Poelcappelle on the 21 October 1914 as having resulted in Eden being wounded.
 The Story of the Oxfordshire and Buckinghamshire Light Infantry by Sir Henry Newbolt goes into more detail, explaining that the battalion was attempting to storm a gated gap in a hedge covered by machine guns and barbed wire that stood between them and the German defences, with Eden being one of ten officer casualties and circa 200 enlisted men casualties from this action.
 He was taken away by ambulance, returning on the 5 January 1915.
 On the 1 April 1915 he is listed as being part of the battalion headquarters and once again the commanding officer and was mentioned by Field Marshal French in his 31 May 1915 despatch, which was followed by his promotion to Brevet Lieutenant-Colonel on 3 June 1915, with this being recorded in the battalion diary on the 25 June 1915.

 In April 1915 the following letter was published in The Bucks Herald:

-"To the Editor of The Bucks Herald.

-Dear Sir, - Since the commencement of the war, now more than eight months ago, through the medium of your columns, very many kind friends have contributed to our "Regimental Comforts Fund."
-This has been most efficiently administered by Mrs. Davies, wife of our late Commanding Officer (now promoted Brigadier-General to command an Infantry Brigade).
-Through this fund the men have received innumerable presents of clothing (of all sorts) - sausages, milk, butter, sweets, chocolate, soap, stationary, cigarettes, tobacco, etc. - in fact, everything which could be reasonably purchased to provide the little extras which help so much to make their lot happier and time pass more quickly than it would ordinarily.

-I cannot say how much all these comforts have been appreciated, or how grateful all ranks are for the kind thoughts which have prompted so many subscriptions.
-The end of the war cannot yet be foreseen, so I venture, with some diffidence, to ask for a continuance of the very kind support your readers have already given to the Fund.

-Mrs. Davies has most kindly consented to continue the administration of it, and I feel sure the money will be, therefore, as usefully and economically expended in the future as heretofore.